 British Airways ‘running on paper’ after suffering major outage

-Flights were cancelled and delayed at Heathrow after an IT failure that BA described as a ‘technical issue’.
+Flights were cancelled and delayed at Heathrow due to what BA described as ‘significant technical issues’.

-British Airways has suffered a major outage with passengers complaining of cancellations and delays while digital systems were down.
+British Airways has suffered a major outage, causing cancellations and delays of flights, pile-ups of luggage and leaving passengers stuck on planes after landing at Heathrow.

-The airline’s website and app were inaccessible for hours on Friday evening, leaving customers unable to book flights.
+The airline’s website and app were inaccessible for hours on Friday evening, preventing customers from checking in online or booking flights.

-BA said it was a “technical issue” and that it is still operating flights and checking passengers in.
+BA said it was experiencing “significant technical issues” and that it had back-up plans in place allowing passengers to check in at the airport.

+Passengers concerned about their flights on Saturday will be notified of any changes by the company, which said it will “make decisions” about its weekend operation as soon as possible.

-Ed Hall, 54, a television executive from Woodstock, Oxfordshire, was stuck on a plane for over an hour after landing at Heathrow Terminal 5 because the crew could not access any IT systems to get a stand where passengers could disembark.
+Ed Hall, 54, a television executive from Woodstock, Oxfordshire, was stranded on a plane for over an hour after touching down at Heathrow Terminal 5 because the crew could not access any IT systems to get a stand where passengers could disembark.

 He said there were issues even before his BA 399 flight took off from Brussels.